junebash/junebash.com/_posts/2020-10-09-combine-networking.md

 }
 ```

 In this case, the Combine version adds the need to hang on to the subscription.
-Really you could also pass along the `dataTask` that is returned using the old URLSession method, so you would also have something you could cancel, but in that case we don't _need_ to hang on to the data task like we do with the subscription.
+Really you could also pass along the `dataTask` that is returned using the old URLSession method, so you would also have something you could cancel, but we don't _need_ to hang on to the data task like we do with the subscription.

 The ability to easily map, merge, and perform other operations on publishers is one potential upside of using Combine.
 For example, we may want to merge with another publisher that fetches persisted objects from on device, or from another server.